melwynt/python-workflow/README.md

 # Highlights of the project

-This project was a good opportunity to handle data in a real world scenario.
+This project was a great opportunity to handle data in a real world scenario.

 It was also interesting to observe how difficult this was for other users to adopt this new workflow in Python.

 # Difficulties/barriers